gjbex/MemoryLimits/README.md

 `alloc` is a simple serial application, while `mem_limit` is hybrid MPI/OpenMP.

+## Requirements
+`alloc` is a C application, so any reasonable C compiler should work.

+`mem_limit` requires a C++14 compatible compiler, and an MPI-2.2 library.
+To run the `check_pinning.py` script, Python 2.7+ is required.

 ## How to build?
 The provided make file in each of the directories `alloc` and `mem_limit` should build the application, i.e.,